Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 `Spoke.Runtime.cs` defines a handful of base classes that implement the tree execution model:

-- `Node`: Is a runtime container for a mounted `Epoch` that forms the structure of the lifecycle tree.
-They're managed automatically by Spoke so you would rarely interact with them directly.
-Nodes form the fabric of the tree.

 - `Epoch`: Is the foundational base class in Spoke.
-Epochs are invoked declaratively, mounted into nodes, and persist as active objects.
+Epochs are invoked declaratively, form a tree, and persist as active objects.
 They maintain state, respond to context, expose behaviour, and may spawn child epochs.

-- `SpokeEngine`: Is a type of `Epoch`, and an abstract class for controlling the tempo of execution of its subtree.
-When Epochs are attached to the tree, they schedule themselves on their contextual engine to be mounted.
+- `Ticker`: Is a type of `Epoch`, and an abstract class for controlling the tempo of execution of its subtree.
+When Epochs are attached to the tree, they schedule themselves on their contextual ticker to be ticked.

-- `Dock`: An `Epoch` that lets you dynamically attach and dispose subtrees at runtime.
+- `Dock`: An `Epoch` that lets you dynamically attach and dispose epochs at runtime.

-This engine is the foundation that all the `Spoke.Reactive` behaviour is built on.
+This runtime is the foundation that all the `Spoke.Reactive` behaviour is built on.
 Many of the reactive objects including `Effect`, `Reaction`, `Phase` and `Memo` are each derived from `Epoch`.

 ---